KSWeissmueller/ksweissmueller.github.io/_pages/publications.md

  <h1>Selected working papers</h1> <a name="workingpapers"></a>

  <b>Ritz, A., & Weißmüller, K.S. (forthcoming)</b>.
-‘Civil Service in transition – The ongoing transformation of administrative culture.' <i>The Handbook of Civil Service in Europe</i>, edited by Sommermann, K., Fraenkel-Haeberle, C., & Krzywon, A.
+‘Civil Service in transition – The ongoing transformation of administrative culture.' <i>The Civil Service in Europe: A Research Companion</i>, edited by Sommermann, K., Fraenkel-Haeberle, C., & Krzywon, A., Routledge.

  <br>